Running Tips for Anyone

 Cross-train to strengthen the chassis and the engine

-While running is an incredible workout, one that uses virtually every muscle in your body, it limits you to moving in only one plane of motion.
+While running is an incredible workout, one that uses virtually every muscle in your body, it limits you to move in only one plane of motion.
 Consequently, runners often find themselves with full-blown injuries or overuse symptoms because they’re constantly only using their muscles in one way.

 Particularly when you’re first beginning to incorporate running into your fitness routine, consider also including cross-training days – other non-running workouts that can help you supplement your running but also give your “running muscles” a break.